 Limmud FSU’s work around the world is supported by individuals, such as the organization’s chair, Matthew Brofman and co-founder Sandra F. Cahn, and organizations such as Conference on Jewish Material Claims against Germany, Nativ-Israeli Prime Minister’s Office, World Zionist Organization, Jewish National Fund – KKL, American Jewish Joint Distribution Committee, Wilf Family Foundation, Dutch Jewish Humanitarian Fund, Diane Wohl, Bill Hess and others.

-In the best tradition of Limmud, the event was made possible by its team of local leaders and volunteers, led by Limmud FSU Executive Director Natasha Chechik, Director of Operations, Gabi Farberov, Limmud FSU Europe project coordinator, Dimitri Mevzos, and a devoted team of EU volunteers.
+In the best tradition of Limmud, the event was made possible by its team of local leaders and volunteers, led by Limmud FSU Executive Director Natasha Chechik, Director of Operations, Gabi Farberov, and the Limmud FSU Ukriane project manager, Galyna Rybnikova, and an entire team of volunteers.